Agheb/PyRunnerGame/Readme.md

 and written and passed to other classes etc.

 ## Important Classes:
-### RenderThread
+## RenderThread
-RenderThread in 'renderthread.py' does all the screen refresh's, screen size calculation etc. If you want your drawings to get rendered utilize this function.
+RenderThread in 'renderthread.py' is a daemon thread that does all the screen refreshes, screen size calculation etc.
+If you want your drawings to get rendered utilize this class.

 The RenderThread, as all other classes get's instantiated in 'mainwindow.py'.

-#### Important RenderThread functions:
+### Important RenderThread functions:
 ```python
 def blit(surface, pos, center=False):
 ```